egordorichev/BurningKnight/npc_and_quests.md

 * stealing from shops under invis?
 * dm ang granny road drop from sky
-* npc saving first, only after that they appear
 * more shop subrooms

 # boxy